meatqueen/1701QCA-Assessment2/index.md

 _Gait and movement mechanisms_

-My lizard needed to move in a way that seemed intended if I couldn’t make it walk, but ideally it should walk.
+My lizard needed to move in a way that seemed intended and natural even if I couldn’t make it walk, but ideally it should walk.
 The walking lizard will either have to use an ultra-sonic distance sensor or walk in a circle.
 Latter may be necessary depending on the range of the radio signal.
 I’m reluctant to allow the user to control the lizard’s direction of movement.
 It needs to be just enough to be engaging but not excessive because the work is about an involuntary process.

 I considered whether it has to move on legs at all.
 I determined it does because it needs to move rhythmically with the heartrate not continuously, but if legs were too difficult to implement I would be happy to support it on a wheel, or if it still didn’t work I would be willing to add a motorised wheel to propel it but reluctantly.
 I decided if I couldn’t make it walk, I would rather make it “dance”, possibly incorporating a cooperative element as compensation for engagement.